|Outline Map of India|

 India ranks as the seventh biggest nation in the world in terms of geographical territory and it is one of the biggest countries in South Asia as well.
 India shares its international boundaries with countries like Burma, Bangladesh, China, Bhutan, Pakistan and Nepal.
 The country covers a total area of 3,287,240 sq km.
 The shoreline of the country also extends for over 7,517 km and it is edged by the Arabian Sea, Bay of Bengal, and Indian Ocean.

-India is a republic which is made up of 29 states and seven union territories.
+India is a republic which is made up of 28 states and 8 union territories.
 The economy of the nation is quite diversified and consists of industries like conventional rural farming, contemporary agriculture, handicrafts, different types of current industries, and various other industries.

 The service sector of India comprises mortgage companies, financial services providers, insurance companies, and consultancies.
 The country is famous all over the globe for the various tourist draws in the country.
 Some of the well-known tourist places in the country are Shimla, Darjeeling, Goa, Agra, New Delhi, Jaipur, Mumbai, Nainital, Mysore, Chennai, Kolkata, Srinagar, and Bangalore.